SilvioGiancola/TrackingNet-devkit/README.md

 If any zip file is currupted, a error message will appear `Error: the zip file [zip_file_name] is corrupted`.
 In thas case, remove the corrupted zip file manually and run the download script again.
 By default, the download script will not overwrite the zip files already downloaded.
-Note that Google Drive limits the download bandwidth to ~10TB/day.
-To ensure a good share between all users, avoid downloading the dataset several times and prefer sharing it with your colleagues using an old-fashion HDD.